 This personality type is not so great with bedside manners.
 They tend to come across as more transactional than empathetic with patients.
 However, their vast wealth of retained knowledge makes them incredibly accurate with diagnoses.

-As part of a cohort or partnership, the INTJ can be relied upon for alternate views on a diagnosis, and the confidence to present valuable, alternate input.
-Where other personality types rely on social agreement to make decisions, the INTJ relies on the facts.
+As part of a cohort or partnership, the INTJ can be relied upon for alternate views on a diagnosis and the confidence to present valuable, alternate input.
+The INTJ depends on facts, while other personality types rely on a social agreement to make decisions.
 This can be a life-saving benefit for the patient.

 Not all medical fields require patient interaction, yet all are vital for patient outcomes.

-These fields also cross over into the sciences, which is a win/win for the INTJ.
+These fields also cross into the sciences, a win/win for the INTJ.

 These include careers in: